Earl Sampson: Incidents

+Legal response

 In November 2013, Sampson and 10 other similarly-targeted individuals filed a federal civil rights lawsuit in the US District Court for the Southern District of Florida against the city of Miami Gardens, its mayor, city manager, chief of police, and numerous individual members of the Miami Gardens Police Department.
 The parties reached a settlement on June 23, 2015, details of which are unknown.
 A month after the lawsuit was filed, Police Chief Matthew Boyd suddenly resigned, though sources inside the department allege it was part of a previously announced plan to retire the following month.
 Many of the officers named in the lawsuit continued to work for the MGPD after the settlement.
 Miami Gardens Mayor, Oliver Gilbert, and City Manager, Cameron Benson, announced they would launch an investigation into the incident, and that "any officers who violated laws will be disciplined — up to and including being fired."
-No outcome or proceeds of this investigation have been found.
+No outcome or proceeds of this investigation have been released.

+Officer Jose Rosado

 One of the officers named in the lawsuit, Jose Rosado, opted to help Sampson and his fellow plaintiffs rather than siding with the police department, claiming he "consistently took issue" with the excessive directives given by his supervisors.
 Rosado provided information regarding law violations and public waste committed by police department staff to city officials in 2014 as well as via a sworn affidavit in the Sampson lawsuit a year later.
 In particular, Rosado mentioned a supervisor named Maj.
 Anthony Chapman who directed him to "target black males between the ages of 15 and 30 and to conduct more field contacts with all such individuals regardless of probable cause."
 In his sworn affidavit, Rosado noted that he never reported any of this misconduct in the past because he'd been threatened with termination should he do so.

 Rosado was subsequently fired from the MGPD in 2015 and filed a lawsuit the following year alleging wrongful termination.
 In the suit, he claims to have suffered harassment, denial of assignments and opportunities because of not being a "team player," multiple unsubstantiated complaints filed against him, and retaliation specifically from Maj.
 Chapman, who continued to be employed by the department.
 His lawsuit was unsuccessful.